Prashant3216/t_shirt_king/README.md

 To learn React, check out the [React documentation](https://reactjs.org/).

 # Authors
-It is an indivisual project.
+It is an individual project.

 # Tech Stack